Shopify/hydrogen-v1/docs/framework/analytics.md

 title: Analytics
 description: Learn about the analytics support built into Hydrogen.
 ---
+> Caution:
+> Include the `storefrontId` prop in the Hydrogen config to avoid breaking the analytics dashboard in the Shopify admin.
+Learn more about [Hydrogen configuration](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config).

 Hydrogen includes support for analytics that give you insight into how customers are interacting with a custom storefront.